Legislation needed to fix rail service: consultant

 That has lead to a significant reduction in coal demand.

-“What the coal companies started doing was simply looking for other markets and they found them in North Korea and China,” said Whiteside, who is chair of the Alliance for Rail Competition.
+“What the coal companies started doing was simply looking for other markets and they found them in South Korea and China,” said Whiteside, who is chair of the Alliance for Rail Competition.

 The Port of Longview, the Port of Cherry Point and the Port of Morrow are all working on building coal export terminals.
 They are in the environmental review stage and could be built quickly once regulatory approvals are in place.